Moondevil-ha/solis-smart-charging/README.md

 3. Local sensors
    - Local entities are created (if they do not exist) or updated to reflect the calculated charging windows.
-   - The intention is to check windows before sending to avoid duplicate writes in a future release.
+   - The newly calculated windows are checked against the local ones, and the API is only called if there is a change.

 ## Obtaining Solis API Credentials